-The Abyssinian Long-eared Owl is a medium-sized owl with long wings and prominent dark ear-tufts.
+The Abyssinian Owl is a medium-sized owl with long wings and prominent dark ear-tufts.
 It is also known as the African Long-eared Owl.

 Photo Gallery (2 pictures)